 Make them laugh!!!
-This course is all about comedy.
-Commedia dell Arte is improvised comedy where your characters behave outrageously wearing masks that you design and make.
+This course is all about comedy and learning how to make your audience laugh.
+This course will support you to build your confidence and explore improvised comedy where your characters behave outrageously wearing masks that you design and make.
 Building on the skills you've learnt in Year 8, you will be unleashing your inner clown.